What Do Reviewers Like to See in Grant Proposals?

 Address Sustainability

-Sustainability—or how the project will keep going after a grant ends—is frequently a required section in grant proposals.
-The section usually doesn’t have to be that long or detailed, but if it’s required, you have to treat it seriously.
+Sustainability—or how the project will continue after a grant ends—is often a required section of grant proposals.
+The section usually doesn’t need to be long or detailed, but if required, you must treat it as a serious matter.

-For most organizations, if grant money cannot be found to keep a project going, the project risks being shut down.
+For most organizations, if funding cannot be secured to keep a project running, it risks being shut down.
 Unfortunately, it is not addressing sustainability to write in your application, “If you give us a grant, we can operate the project for the next X number of years.
 When your grant ends, we’ll find another grant.”
 That’s not a sustainability plan.
 That’s essentially an instability plan, because if you cannot find a new grant, your project will end.
 What the funder wants to hear is that if they give you a grant and invest their money into your project, the benefits of that investment will continue long after the grant ends.
 How will this happen?
 That’s the conundrum.
 It’s usually not clear.

 It’s ideal if you can say your beneficiaries will no longer need your services after the grant ends because your project will have solved their underlying need for those services.
-If this is unrealistic (and it usually is), you can explore other options like having a government agency assume responsibility for service delivery after a grant ends.
-However, only mention transfer of services in your sustainability plan if you’ve actually had discussions with government representatives and can put this forward as a legitimate proposal.
+If this is unrealistic (and it usually is), you can explore other options, such as having a government agency assume responsibility for service delivery after a grant ends.
+However, only include the transfer of services in your sustainability plan if you’ve had discussions with government representatives and can present it as a legitimate proposal.

-Like innovation, the funder may emphasize sustainability in the funding opportunity announcement, which is a sign that it will be weighted in the scoring of the proposals.
+Like innovation, the funder may emphasize sustainability in the funding opportunity announcement, indicating that it will be weighted in proposal scoring.
 If you do not know how your proposed project can be made sustainable, your best option is to name the options you are exploring and end by saying that if funded, you’ll solidify the sustainability plan by taking XYZ steps.

 Although it’s always good to have firm answers for every part of the proposal, funders are not naive.
 They do not expect applicants to have all the answers at the proposal phase.
 If a grant proposal requires a sustainability plan, and you’re not sure how to respond, answer the question by outlining the steps you’ll take during the project period to create one.